 4 min Read

-Making holiday arrangements is hard enough when dealing with extended family schedules and expectations, but if you’re recently separated, navigating the holidays is a whole other level of emotional chaos.
+Making holiday arrangements is hard enough when dealing with extended family schedules and expectations, but if you’re a divorced parent, navigating the holidays is a whole other level of emotional chaos.
 The holidays are a magical time and neither parent wants to miss out on any part of it.

-My ex and I separated just before Christmas last year.
+My ex and I separated just before Christmas two years ago.
 Not being present for every holiday festivity was a hard pill to swallow.
 I wouldn’t get to see the look on my kids’ faces when my ex-father-in-law donned his Santa suit and ho-ho-ho’d into the living room on Christmas Eve.

 Splitting holiday time is emotionally gut wrenching, but creating special memories during the holiday season is still possible even when separated.